DataDog/documentation/content/en/cloud_cost_management/_index.md

 {{% tab "Azure" %}}

-To use Azure Cloud Cost Management in Datadog, you must set up the Datadog Azure integration and set up **amortized** and **actual** exports.
+To use Azure Cloud Cost Management in Datadog, you must set up the Datadog Azure integration and set up **amortized** and **actual** exports in Azure.
 Additionally, Datadog must have permissions to read the exports from the container.

+Datadog currently provides cost visibility on a Subscription, Resource Group, and Billing Account Level.
+Microsoft Customer Agreements (MCA) are **not** supported.

 {{% site-region region="us3" %}}
 **Notes**: